Buy Now button for risk assessments More info button about HSEDocs various health and safety documents

 As an example:

-If construction workers had to put on safety boots and gloves before going on-site, there should be a risk assessment for each process.
-A risk assessment telling people to check boots for mice, scorpions, and tarantulas could be created, but it would devalue the purpose of risk assessments.
+If construction workers are required to wear safety boots and gloves before going on-site, a risk assessment should be conducted for each process.
+A risk assessment advising people to check their boots for mice, scorpions, and tarantulas could be created, but it would undermine the purpose of risk assessments.

-Likewise, creating a risk assessment for gloves seems pointless, yet the risk assessment could be essential if the circumstances were different.
+Likewise, creating a risk assessment for gloves may seem pointless, yet it could be essential if the circumstances were different.
 Imagine these are no longer construction workers' gloves but health workers’ gloves, which deal with infected blood and bodily fluids.
 They need the exterior surface of the gloves to remain sterile when putting them on.
 Now, there’s a reason for the risk assessment, and once the risks have been identified, a method statement will be generated for the correct way to put on and take off gloves to mitigate risk.

 One control measure would read put on and take off gloves as per the method statement.
 Other control measures may be about hygienic storage, safe disposal, duration of use, etc…